Skip to main content

 • Continuous validation.
 Maps are re-validated against partner specs as those specs change, so silent drift is caught before chargebacks.

 For deeper context on the underlying envelope mechanics, see the companion EDI partner onboarding guide.
+And when a partner asks for API connectivity alongside the EDI mandate, our EDI vs API comparison explains how hybrid routing keeps one onboarding workflow for both.

 Short answer